fbpx

 What does VIF mean?

 VIF stands for “Verify in Field.”
 It is often used as part of a dimensional call out, such as “+/- 120” VIF” or as a note for the overall drawing such as “All Measurements are VIF.”
 It indicates are an estimate taken from plans and have not been verified by a site check.
+For installations of custom products, it is always recommended to measure the actual space before production.
+This is because the plan measurements and sizes can vary significantly from the final constructed result.

 What does CL mean?